Part 5 of our Landlord’s guide to Tenant Screening.

+Earlier in the tenant screening checklist, we discussed how increasing the number of applicants will increase your chances of finding “the one.
 When trying to find the right tenant, you can save yourself a lot of time by knowing what questions to ask potential tenants.

+Marketing a vacant rental property means you will be getting emails and phone calls from interested prospective tenants with all kinds of questions.
 Save time for both you and the interested caller by conducting a pre-showing interview (over the phone) that reveals whether you are right for each other.

+You can also introduce a “pre-screening survey” via Google forms into your process to automatically weed out some applicants.
 After answering the caller’s questions about the rental property, mention that you have a few questions of your own that will help them determine whether the rental property is a good fit for them.

 It also gives you a chance to see whether the caller meets your initial criteria for screening.